-We will appoint a fully qualified lead for children with Special Needs and Disabilities (SENDco) at GEMS DPA and will work part time at GEMS WPA.
+Emma Rawlings is a fully qualified lead for children with Special Needs and Disabilities (SENDco) at GEMS DPA and will work part time at GEMS WPA.

 SEN Report and intentions for GEMS Wantage Primary Academy

 At GEMS Wantage Primary Academy we recognise that all children have a right to a broad, balanced relevant and differentiated curriculum.
 We aim to create a happy, educationally exciting and positive environment in which all pupils can develop to their full potential.
 We recognise that children are individuals, that each one has needs special to him or her.